Intentions + Goals: A Recipe for Success

 — Jim Rohn

-One reason for this is that many leaders jump right into listing out resolutions (not the same as goal-setting, by the way) just before - and often just after - the New Year.
-This approach makes complete sense as DOING is the comfort zone for high-achieving executives.
+One reason for this is that many leaders jump right into listing out resolutions (not the same as goal-setting, by the way) just before—and often just after—the New Year.
+It’s no surprise, really.
+We’ve all been conditioned to see resolutions as the go-to strategy for starting fresh.
+And for high-achieving executives, listing action-items comes easy—after all, DOING is their comfort zone.

 The Science Behind Intentions